michalantolik/zone55-platform/README.md

 - Deployment verification
 - Operational readiness

-The goal was not simply to build a blog platform.

-The goal was to demonstrate the engineering practices expected from modern Backend Developers, Cloud Developers, Platform Engineers, and future Solution Architects.
+The goal was to demonstrate the engineering practices of Backend Developers, Cloud Developers, Platform Engineers, and Solution Architects.

 The repository combines application architecture, cloud infrastructure, deployment automation, monitoring, and security into a single production-style solution.